10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 4. SUAOKI S270 Camping Generator

 The SUAOKI Camping Generator has multi-charging ports, including four DC ports, two AC ports, and four USB ports.
 This ensures that whatever you need to connect is compatible with this generator.
-It also has three ways to recharge: a compatible solar panel, wall charger, or a car 12V adaptor.
-It’s extremely lightweight and portable at only 2.9 lbs.
+It also has three ways to recharge: a compatible solar panel, a wall charger, or a car 12V adaptor.
+It’s incredibly lightweight and portable at only 29 pounds.

-This generator is only suitable for devices 100 watts or less, so things like your phone, laptop, lamps, or a mini-cooler.
-This also isn’t a very durable or long-lasting generator, as it tends to quit working after a time.
+This generator is only suitable for devices 100 watts or less, such as your phone, laptop, lamps, or a mini-cooler.
+The SUAOKI also isn’t a very durable or long-lasting generator, as it tends to quit working after a time.

 - Multi-charging ports